TheAllenChou/string-id/README.md

   * sidvsdebug: Autoexp add-in for Visual Studio debugging (not implemented yet).
   * unit-test: Library unit tests.

+The core library (sid), database library example (siddb), and database terminal example (sidbot) are platform-agnostic.
+The rest are targeted for Windows.

-To build the projects, you need:
+To build the projects on Windows, you need:
   * Sublime Text 3 (optional): for convenient premake & build command shortcuts without having to open VS2015
   * Premake 5: for building VS2015 solution & projects
   * Visual Studio 2015: for building binaries